Formation Program for Holy Orders

 Second, the intent of any candidate's Bishop is to be as flexible as possible in the application of the program.
 Schoolwork already done will count in the program if at all possible.
 What is to be required of each individual candidate will depend on what has already been done and what still needs to be done.
 As already noted, the transcripts requested in the Clergy Application will be particularly important in making this determination.

 It should also be noted here that the division of the following material into "The Celtic Church," "The Western Church," and "The Eastern Church" is somewhat artificial.
 In fact all of the material could easily have been included in a single series of sub-topics, with each Eastern or Celtic book placed within its proper topic.
 However, the present division, in addition to bringing a greater degree of clarity to the organization of the material, accentuates the intent of the formation program.
 Since we live in the Western world and the very large majority, if not the totality, of our priests will work within that world, the basic theological formation provided by this program is in the Western ambit.
 Then, since we live our faith in the spirit of the ancient Celtic church and since this spirit is closer to the more mystical spirit of the Orthodox church than to the more rational outlook of the Western church, that basic formation is completed by a study of the theological outlook and especially the spirituality of the Orthodox church and by a serious and extensive study of the history and spirituality of the Celtic church.

-All of the books indicated below are required unless otherwise noted.
+All of the books indicated below are required unless otherwise noted (any changes in this list will be made known to the candidate).
 In some cases a reference to a possible online course is given; many others are available.

 Some links for purchasing books may not work as pages change.
 Many books are linked to AMAZON where they can be purchased.
 If not on Amazon, you may find some on ABE.com.